Mean field limits of co-evolutionary signed heterogeneous networks: Preliminaries

-We will use the convergence in \emph{uniform total variation distance} to prove the existence of solutions to the generalized coevolutionary Kuramoto network \eqref{characteristic-Eq-1}-\eqref{characteristic-Eq-3}.
+We will use the convergence in \emph{uniform total variation distance} to prove the existence of solutions to the generalized {co-evolutionary} Kuramoto network \eqref{characteristic-Eq-1}-\eqref{characteristic-Eq-3}.
 In comparison, we will use the \emph{uniform bounded Lipschitz distance} inducing the uniform weak topology for the approximation result in Section~\ref{sect-th-approx}.

 Next we introduce the notion of uniform weak continuity, which will be used to define solutions of the VE. \begin{definition} Let $Y=X$ or $Y=\T$.
-Given Then $\eta$ is \emph{weakly continuous} if for every $f\in\mathcal{C}(Y)$, we have
+Given we say that $\eta$ is {\emph{weakly continuous in $x$}} if for every $f\in\mathcal{C}(Y)$, we have

 \end{definition}